interrupt-software/azdo-sampler/README.md

 # Quick Start

-Declare the required variables.
-Fill in the default values for the [Terraform variables](#terraform-variables) in the the [variables.tf](variables.tf) file, and declare the necesary [environment variables](#environment-variables).
-Here are examples of the values expected.
+Prepare the required variables.
+Declare the necesary [environment variables](#environment-variables).
+Fill in the default values for the [Terraform variables](#terraform-variables) in the the [variables.tf](variables.tf) file, or declare Terraform variables.
+Here are examples of the values expected:

+### Environment Variables
 ```bash
 # Terraform provider for Azure Resource Manager requirements.
 #